in ,

 A double-edged sword

-The growing popularity of GLP-1RAs is definitely good news, as these meds have shown to be very effective in helping people lose weight and improve their health.
+The growing popularity of GLP-1RAs is good news, as these meds are very effective in helping people lose weight and improve their health.

 However, the quick increase in demand has caused some problems, and there are now shortages of popular GLP-1RAs, making it hard for some people to get them.